forrestjs/forrestjs/gitbook/api/create-extension/README.md

 1. registers an Action into the App's Lifecyle
 2. log something
-3. creates an Extension allowing other Features to inject some code
+3. creates an Extension allowing other Features to inject their logic
 4. log something else

 The custom Feature registers an Action into that Extension, injecting new logic into it.